-- Green: Each drive carrier has a green LED.
-When illuminated, this green LED (on the front of the drive carrier) indicates drive activity.
-A connection to the SATA backplane enables this LED to blink on and off when that particular drive is being accessed. - Red: The red LED indicates a SATA drive failure.
-If one of the SATA drives fail, you should be notified by your system management software.
+- Blue: Each hard drive carrier has a green LED.
+When illuminated, this green LED indicates drive activity.
+A connection to the backplane enables this LED to blink on and off when that particular drive is being accessed.
+Please refer to Chapter 6 for instructions on replacing failed hard drives. - Red: The red LED to indicate a hard drive failure.
+If one of the drives fail, you should be notified by your system management software.
+Please refer to Chapter 6 for instructions on replacing failed hard drives.